 Discuss Your Leave of Absence Questions With An Attorney

 Whether an employer is required to provide a leave of absence, and the length of that leave of absence, may vary significantly based on the employee’s particular circumstances.
-If you have been fired for taking a leave of absence, contact our San Francisco wrongful termination attorneys today.
+If you have been fired for taking a leave of absence, contact our San Francisco attorneys today.
 Employees who have other questions regarding leave of absence, contact us today to discuss your rights.